xmisao/featuredimage/README.md

 FeaturedImage is a finder that extract featured image from a web page.

-FeaturedImage::Finder accesses and analyses a web page using Mechanize, download images which are referenced by IMG tag in HTML, and specify a featured image based on size of image using RMagick.
+FeaturedImage::Finder analyses a web page using Mechanize, downloads images which are referenced by IMG tags in HTML file, and specifies featured images based on size of image using RMagick.

-Furthermore, FeaturedImage contains pretty good thumbnail generating function too.
-FeaturedImage::Converter crops centered area of image, resizes, and convert to arbitrary format automatically.
+Furthermore, FeaturedImage has pretty good thumbnail generating functions.
+FeaturedImage::Converter crops centered area of image, resizes, and converts to an arbitrary format automatically.

 ## Usage